Q Report: CD8 DFL 2026

 All,

 2026 and the north woods have once again produced an elite pack of DFL strivers, emerging from the snow with a web site, a promise, and a platform claiming that they alone can explain Northern Minnesota to Washington without sounding like an extra on Fargo.
-Five DFL candidates now stalk the thawing turf of CD8, a district rated R+7 and still red enough to hand Donald Trump 56 percent of the vote.
+Nine DFL candidates now stalk the thawing turf of CD8, a district rated R+7 and still red enough to hand Donald Trump 56 percent of the vote.
 You will find no bigger fan of Trump than the incumbent, Pete Stauber.
 A man so deeply encamped within Trump’s butt that he has surrendered all hope of escape.
 But first the Democrats must struggle among one another, spending precious resources of money and time pimping their own brand of dream reform.
 Their own flavor of progressive fantasia.
 It is the season of the nerd.

 Dear reader, allow me to enterform you.
 Let us explore the possibility, together.